ing-bank/lion/docs/extending-documentation.md

 TODO: Make TOC
 TODO: Consistent person

-Lion is a set of white label cross-platform Web Components you can use as the base for your own design system.
-You can extend them with your own styling for an accessible, performant and complete design system.
+Lion is a set of white label cross-platform Web Components with accessibility and performance built-in.
+You can extend them with your own styling to create your own complete Design System with little effort!
 - [Read more about Lion](https://medium.com/ing-blog/ing-open-sources-lion-a-library-for-performant-accessible-flexible-web-components-22ad165b1d3d)
 - [A demo of Lion](https://lion-web-components.netlify.app)
 - [Lion on Github]()

 Extending Lion is not limited to extending components.
 Documentation and demos can be reused as well.
-This removes removes duplicate work such as writing and maintenance.
+This removes duplicate work such as writing and maintaining documentation.

-This article explains how to extend both components and documentation.
+This article explains how to extend both components as well as documentation.

 > A naming convention that is similar to `Lion*` for class names and `lion-*` for tag names is required for this to work.
-We use the example of `Example` e.g. `ExampleButton` and `example-tabs`.
+For this demo, we use the the names `ExampleButton` and `example-button`.

 ## Table of Contents

 0. Setting up, and Extending Lion
-1. Make a selection
+1. Select documentation to re-use
 2. Change input paths
 3. Remove, add and replace sections
 4. Conclusion

 ## Setting up, and extending Lion

 This article assumes some basic terminal knowledge, and a working installation of npm.
-Yarn would work as well.
+Yarn can work as well.

 Create a new folder for our components using the terminal.